jina-ai/executor-elasticsearch-indexer/README.md

 ```

 ### Using filtering
-To do filtering with the ElasticSearchIndexer you should first define columns and precise the dimension of your embedding space.
+To leverage a filter with  `ElasticSearchIndexer` you should first define the columns and the dimension of your embedding space, with `columns` and `n_dim` respectively.
 For instance :